1c-syntax/bsl-language-server/docs/en/diagnostics/UsingFindElementByString.md

-# Restriction on the use of "FindByDescription" and "FindByCode" methods
+# Using FindByName and FindByCode

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |